sbernasek/sbernasek.github.io/travel/trips.md

 <hr>

 ### Spring 2020
-We went skiing.
-When the snow ran out, we drove a very long way to find more of it.
+Seb hiked a long way, then we went skiing.
+When the snow ran out, we drove a long way to find more of it.
 <div class="map-container">
     <iframe src="{{ site.map_objs | absolute_url }}/2020_spring.html" allowfullscreen="" frameborder="0">
     </iframe>